datagrok-ai/public/help/learn/data-science.md

 Return p-values.

-Test are available on Property Panel in "Commands" section for two selected numerical columns without missing values.
+Tests are available on Context Panel in "Commands" section for two selected numerical columns without missing values.
 Or from Functions browser "Help | Actions", see "Math or Statistics" sections.